sgoadhouse/msox3000/README.md

 one would have started with that in mind.

-It may also work on the MSO-X/DSO-X 2000A oscilloscope but I have not looked into the differences ot know for sure.
+It may also work on the MSO-X/DSO-X 2000A oscilloscope but I have not looked into the differences to know for sure.
 Try it out and let me know.

 Like dcps, this will use the brilliant PyVISA python package along